UofT-UTSC-CS-sandbox/final-term-project-splitease/docs/sprint2/sprint-02-review.md

 ## Process - Reflection

-During iteration 2, we managed to setup the more pages for our app, including two features, adding friends and adding groups.
+During iteration 2, we managed to setup the more pages for our app, including more features, managing friends and adding groups, showing the transaction and bill split between the user and a friend.
 Our app now features a frontend with over ten pages, two more available features, and comprehensive backend logic matching the frontend.
 The group worked together with jobs assigned and each completed their assigned user stories.

 #### Decisions that turned out well

-1. Focused on intuitive UI/UX design, ensuring a user-friendly interface for a better overall experience, we kept our style mostly the same for the app UI.
-When adding more pages, we do our best to ensure our style stays the same.
+1.We added the transaction display split between friends, showing them from either point of view, now a user can check the total balance between them and a friend.
 2. We choose to add the option of involving adding and deleting group and friend to ensure the aspect of splitting in our website.
 3. We choose to add the change password feature to enhance the user's experience.